 "When I see socks outside the dryer drum, that's usually the result of overloading, and it's forcing socks into areas where they're not supposed to be," says Christie.
 They tend to wind up in the lint filter area, between the dryer's drum and cabinet, or in the exhaust duct at the back of the dryer.

 "The dryer drum is a cylinder and it has a felt seal on the rear and a felt seal on the front," Christie explains.
 "The socks are making their way past the felt seal and that's how they get out."

-That doesn’t mean you have to settle for a lifetime of mismatched footwear, however.
-There’s still an inexpensive solution to your wandering sock woes that may be relatively obvious.
-“Use a garment bag so that small items, like socks, don’t get separated outside the drum,” notes Christie.
-It’s as simple as that!
-And for more solutions to your washing woes, check out these 15 Life-Changing Laundry Folding Tips.
+That doesn't mean you have to settle for a lifetime of mismatched socks, however.
+There's still an inexpensive solution to your wandering sock woes that may be relatively obvious.
+"Use a garment bag so that small items, like socks, don't get separated outside the drum," notes Christie.
+It's as simple as that!
+And for more of life's little mysteries solved, check out This Is What Happens to All Your Returned Holiday Gifts.